ember-learn/guides-source/guides/release/components-update/introducing-components.md

 </section>
 ```

-Components can be broken down to any level, and included in each other and
+Components can be broken down to any level, included in each other and reused.
-reused.

 ### Nesting Components in Folders

-The avatar and username components are really pretty directly related to the
-respective sent and received message components.
-In some cases, it can be
-helpful to group related components together in the filesystem directly.
-We can
-do this by moving them into subfolders within `app/components`.
+The avatar and username components are directly related to the sent and received message components.
+Right now, they're grouped at the top level.
+As you get more components, this could make a big mess!
+Instead, we want group the related components together in the filesystem.
+We can do this by moving them into subfolders within `app/components`.

 ```handlebars {data-filename="" data-diff="-4,-5,+6,+7,+8,-9,-10,-11,+12,+13,+14"}
 app/